retaildevcrews/asb-spark/README.md

 az login

 # verify the correct subscription
-az account show
+# you must be the owner of the subscription

-# install kubectl and kubelogin
+# tenant ID should be 72f988bf-86f1-41af-91ab-2d7cd011db47
-sudo az aks install-cli
+az account show -o table

 # set your security group name
 export ASB_CLUSTER_ADMIN_GROUP=asb-hack